awsdocs/aws-freertos-docs/doc_source/ble-demo.md

 The Amazon FreeRTOS BLE Mobile SDK demo application is located in the [Android SDK for Amazon FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-android-sdk/tree/beta/app) under `amazon-freertos-ble-android-sdk/app` and the [iOS SDK for Amazon FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-ios-sdk/tree/beta/Example/AmazonFreeRTOSDemo) under `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo`\.
 In this example, we use screenshots of the iOS version of the demo mobile application\.

+**Note**
+If you are using an iOS device, you need Xcode to build the demo mobile application\.
+If you are using an Android device, you can use Android Studio to build the demo mobile application\.

 **To configure the iOS SDK demo application**

 When you define configuration variables, use the format of the placeholder values provided in the configuration files\.